gaioguys/GAIO.jl/docs/src/getting_started.md

 ```@repl 1
 P = BoxPartition(Q, (4,4))
 ```
 yields a partition of `Q` into a grid of 4 x 4 equally sized smaller boxes.
-From `P`, box sets can be constructed.
+Note that this command does not explicitly construct the partition (as a set of subsets covering the domain `Q`) but rather serves as a ``\sigma``-algebra for constructing sets of boxes later.
 For example, the commands
 ```@repl 1
 test_points = [
     (1, 1),